kunzel/soma/README.md

 ### Data insertion
 One or multiple SOMA2 objects can be inserted using the SOMA2 service call `/soma2/insert_objects`.
 The unique mongodb ids and a boolean value are returned.
 The boolean return value determines whether the request was successfully completed or not.
 ### Data deletion
 One or multiple SOMA2 objects can be deleted using the SOMA2 service call `/soma2/delete_objects`.
+The SOMA2 object ids are used for deletion.
 The boolean return value determines whether the request was successfully completed or not.
 ### Data update
 A SOMA2 object can be updated using the SOMA2 service call `/soma2/update_object`.
 The boolean return value determines whether the request was successfully completed or not.
+### Data query
+SOMA2 objects and ROIs could be queried using SOMA2 service call `/soma2/query_objects`.
+The query request should be filled according to the spatio-temporal constraints.
+The results are returned based on the query type and constraints.